|

 that I came across the biggest heartbreaker of the trip a freshly run over Southern Hognose Snake.
 I would have

 given up all the other snakes found on this trip for just a look at that hognose alive and well.
+The next evening there was a bit more snake movement.
+Right away

 I came across this Dusky Pygmy that had no other pigment other than shades in-between black and white.
 I don't know